In U.S. Ethics Chief, An Unlikely Gadfly To Trump

 When the Watergate scandal blew up in the 1970s, one of the things to emerge from its shadow was the Office of Government Ethics.
 And OGE usually works quietly behind the scenes to make sure that people who run the country have no financial ties that could influence their work.

-At its helm is a man named Walter Shaub Jr., a long-time ethics lawyer, who has been at OGE for a decade.
+At its helm is a man named Walter Shaub Jr., a longtime ethics lawyer, who has been at OGE for a decade.
 And when you ask people about him, Shaub is described as careful, even-keeled, even kind of boring — a government lawyer.

 That made it all the more surprising that he was the man who orchestrated a bizarre, Trump-style tweetstorm from OGE, saying things like "Bravo!" and "Brilliant!
-Divestiture is good for you, very good for America!" — despite Trump never promising any such thing.
+Divestiture is good for you, very good for America!" — despite Trump's never promising any such thing.

 Under scrutiny